ksatirli/ksatirli/BIO.md

 ```
 Kerim is a senior developer advocate at IBM, where he coaches operators
-and developers on sustainable infrastructure and orchestration workflows.
+and agents on sustainable infrastructure and orchestration workflows.

 Before he joined IBM, Kerim worked on Industrial IoT for the Amsterdam airport
 and helped museums bring more of their collections online.